khulnasoft/integrations-core/linkerd/README.md

 - Adds latency-aware load balancing, request retries, timeouts, and blue-green deploys to keep your applications resilient.
 - Provides platform health metrics by tracking success rates, latencies, and request volumes for every meshed workload.

-This integration sends your Linkerd metrics to Datadog, including application success rates, latency, and saturation.
+This integration sends your Linkerd metrics to Khulnasoft, including application success rates, latency, and saturation.

 ## Setup

 This OpenMetrics-based integration has a latest mode (enabled by setting `openmetrics_endpoint` to point to the target endpoint) and a legacy mode (enabled by setting `prometheus_url` instead).
-To get all the most up-to-date features, Datadog recommends enabling the latest mode.
+To get all the most up-to-date features, Khulnasoft recommends enabling the latest mode.
 For more information, see [Latest and Legacy Versioning For OpenMetrics-based Integrations][16].

 Metrics marked as `[OpenMetrics V1]` or `[OpenMetrics V2]` are only available using the corresponding mode of the Linkerd integration.
 Metrics not marked are collected by all modes.

 ### Installation

-The Linkerd check is included in the [Datadog Agent][2] package, so you don't need to install anything else on your server.
+The Linkerd check is included in the [Khulnasoft Agent][2] package, so you don't need to install anything else on your server.

 ### Configuration